charlesxu90/phbuilder/README.md

 | `-cal`       | (no) <br /> Run CpHMD simulation in calibration mode: forces on the lambda coordinates are computed, but their positions won't be updated.
 This is only used for parameterization purposes. |
 | `-v`         | (no) <br /> Be more verbose. |

-# Tips, Tricks and FAQ
+# Tips, Tricks, and FAQ

 * One can use the experimental [EQ_smart.py](scripts/EQ_smart.py) to perform a more sound CpHMD equilibration.
 When using this script, the lambda coordinates from the last frame of an equilibration step are extracted from the `.edr` file and inserted in the `.mdp` file for the next equilibration step.